 Housing with supports is a combination of deeply affordable housing and on-site supports that enable people to live as independently as possible.
 Supportive housing can help people stabilize their lives, help them stay housed and positively contribute to communities.

-There is not an application process or waitlist for this building.
-Tenants for these homes will be identified using a prioritization-based approach to connect people experiencing homelessness to this permanent housing opportunity.
-The City and the selected non-profit housing provider will coordinate the tenant identification process in partnership with street outreach, shelter, 24-hr respite, and hotel/motel program providers.
+There is no application process or waitlist for this building.
+Tenants for these homes are identified using a prioritization-based approach to connect people experiencing homelessness to this permanent housing opportunity.
+The City and St. Jude Community Homes will coordinate the tenant identification process in partnership with street outreach, shelter, 24-hr respite, and hotel/motel program providers.

-If you are in need of housing, you can call the City at 311 or visit the Finding Housing webpage.
+If you are in need of housing, call 311 or visit Finding Housing.

 Stay Informed